Tags Posts tagged with "Dr. David Dunaief"

 Unfortunately, awareness of a food’s caloric impact doesn’t always matter, either.
 Studies assessing the impact of nutrition labeling in restaurants gave us a clear view of this issue: knowing an item’s calories either doesn’t alter behavior or encourages higher calorie purchases (1, 2).

-How can we alter the dynamic?
 In my clinical experience, increasing the quality of food has a tremendous impact.
 Foods that are the most micronutrient dense, such as plant-based foods, rather than those that are solely focused on macronutrient density, such as protein, carbohydrates and fats, tend to be the most satisfying.
-In a week to a few months, one of the first things patients notice is a significant reduction in cravings.
+In a week to a few months of focusing on micronutrients, one of the first things patients notice is a significant reduction in cravings.
 But don’t take my word for it.
 Let’s look at the evidence.

 Study participants consumed a 500-calorie shake with either a high-glycemic index or a low-glycemic index.
 They were blinded (unaware) as to which they were drinking.
 The ones who drank the high-glycemic shake had higher levels of glucose in their blood initially, followed by a significant decline in glucose levels and increased hunger four hours later.
 The region of the brain that is related to addiction, the nucleus accumbens, showed a spike in activity with the high-glycemic intake.